nasjonalmuseet/DiMu-API-documentation/readme.md

 DigitaltMuseum contains more than 3,860,000 heritage objects from [Norway](http://www.digitaltmuseum.no) (1,85 mill. objects from 174 museums) and [Sweden](http://www.digitaltmuseum.se) (2 mill. objects from 51 museums) (27.09.2016).
 Nasjonalmuseet currently has 36,000 objects available in DigitaltMuseum.
 [Nasjonalmuseet's metadata are licensed Creative Commons Zero CC0](license.md).
 Re-use is encouraged.

 DigitaltMuseum and API to the metadata is provided by [KulturIT](http://www.kulturit.no).
 A general API documentation (Norwegian) is at http://api.dimu.org/doc/public_api.html.
 The documentation below is based on KulturIT's documentation and on Nasjonalmuseet's experience using the API to create web applications using our own data in DiMu.
+For permanent applications that intend to query the API i realtime, contact [KulturIT](http://www.kulturit.no) with details of your project to obtain a permanent API key.

 The API endpoint is `http://api.dimu.org/`